lizardcat/ambulance-dashboard/README.md

 ### **Step 6: Replace App Component**

-Replace the contents of `src/App.js` with the dashboard code provided.
+Replace the contents of `src/App.js` with the dashboard code in this repo.

 ### **Step 7: Start Development Server**